JieunLim1/JieunLim1.github.io/_posts/2023-08-08-myblog-post-1.md

 # Heading
 To Help You Survive in College
 ---
-# Open-Sourcing Q&A Chatbot with GPT!
+# Open-Sourcing Q&A Generator machine with GPT!

 TL;DR